KrishnaRJ422/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Sentiment Analysis is performed on twitter data fetched using trending hashtag on Dec 9th 2020 #forbespowerwomen, #powerwomen, followed by improved sentiment analysis using highest probable topic from LDA which was #woman..
+Sentiment Analysis is performed on twitter data fetched using trending hashtag on Dec 9th 2020 #forbespowerwomen, #powerwomen, followed by improved sentiment analysis using highest probable topic from LDA which was #woman using R programming.